1. Enjoy kai with a view

 Annual Glenorchy Races

 Enjoy yoga with a view in the rustic luxury of The Headwaters Eco Lodge.
-Every week, on Tuesday, Thursday and Saturday mornings, the Humboldt Room fills up with an eclectic mix of Glenorchy locals and visitors in leggings and t-shirts.
+Every week, most mornings and on wednesday evenings, the Humboldt Room fills up with an eclectic mix of Glenorchy locals and visitors in leggings and t-shirts.

 The up-tempo class sets you up for your day.
 Experienced yoga teachers offer a nice blend of inspiring energy, and gentle adjustments so you get the most out of your class.
 End with a soothing closing relaxation before floating out into your day.